Applications are now open for Australia Awards Scholarship Intake 2015

 not be applying for a visa to live in Australia

-satisfy all requirements of the Australian Department of Immigration and Citizenship (DIAC) for an AusAID Temporary Visa (subclass 576)
+be able to satisfy all requirements of the Department of Immigration and Border Protection for a Temporary Visa (subclass 576)

 not have held a foreign scholarship in the 24 months preceding application

-not have obtained an academic qualification outside Maldives in the 24 months preceding the application closing date, calculated from the date of arrival back in the home country
+not have obtained an academic qualification outside the Maldives in the 24 months preceding the application closing date, calculated from the date of arrival back in the Maldives

-satisfy admission requirements of the university at which the award is to be taken.
+satisfy the admission requirements of the institution at which the award is to be undertaken

-*Note: IELTS or TOEFL certificates must be valid at 1 January 2014.
+*Note: IELTS, TOEFL and PTE certificates must be valid at 1 January 2015.